rangle/angular-ssr/README.md

 These cache implementations are being considered for removal or deprecation because they are not appropriate for most applications.

 If you want to roll your own caching solution, or just not cache anything, you are absolutely free to do so.
 Just call `application.renderUri` and you will get a freshly rendered document each time.
 After that, you can cache it or not cache it or do whatever you want with it.
-Caching is not an integral part of the library; `DocumentStore` and `DocumentVariantStore` are provided mostly as examples of how to implement basic caching.
+Caching is not an integral part of the library; `MemoryCache` and `MemoryVariantCache` are provided mostly as examples of how to implement basic caching.

 ## Single-use server-side rendering as part of a build process